Idaho is better known for potatoes than powder stashes, but Sun Valley,

 whopping 2,800 vertical and 3 hi-speed quads (plus a few beginner lifts), and gorgeous views of Lake Cascade

-operate limited lifts for skiing.
+by TR Acquisitions and Replay Resorts of Vancouver.
 Tamarack has 2,100 acres of enticing, southern

 exposure terrain on the trail map, and